Selected EPA-Registered Disinfectants

 - List M: Registered Antimicrobial Products with Label Claims for Avian (Bird) Flu Disinfectants

-All EPA-registered pesticides must have an EPA registration number.
+All EPA-registered pesticides must have an EPA registration number (EPA Reg.
+No.).
 The EPA Reg.
 No. of a product can be more useful than its brand name for identifying the EPA-registered product.
 Alternative brand names have the same EPA Reg.
 No. as the primary product.
 The EPA Reg.
-No. of a product for primary registrants consists of two set of numbers separated by a hyphen, for example EPA Reg.
-No. 12345-12.
+No. of a product for primary registrants consists of two sets of numbers separated by a hyphen (for example, EPA Reg.
+No. 12345-12).
 The first set of numbers refers to the registrant’s company identification number, and the second set of numbers represents the product number.

-In addition to primary products, distributors may also sell products with identical formulations and identical efficacy as the primary products.
+In addition to primary products, distributors may also sell products with identical formulations and efficacy as the primary products.
 Distributor products frequently use different brand names, but you can identify them by their three-part EPA Reg.
 No. The first two parts of the EPA Reg.
-No. match the primary registrant, plus a third set of numbers that represents the Distributor/Relabeler ID number.
-For example EPA Reg.
+No. match the primary registrant, and a third set of numbers represents the Distributor/Relabeler ID number.
+For example, EPA Reg.
 No. 12345-12-2567 is a distributor product with an identical formulation and efficacy to the primary product with the EPA Reg.
 No. 12345-12.

-If you hold the primary registration for a product you believe should be added to a list please email the disinfectant team (firstname.lastname@example.org).
+If you hold the primary registration for a product you believe should be added to a list please email the disinfectant team.
 In the subject line of your email include: “Include Product(s) on List [Insert list Identifier]; [Registration #(s)].”
 In the body, identify the Company Name, Registration Number(s), and primary brand name(s) of the product(s).
-Your Request will be reviewed and the list will be corrected.
+Your request will be reviewed and the list will be corrected.